Pennsylvania Collegiate Athletic Association

 The Pennsylvania Collegiate Athletic Association (PCAA) was an athletic conference established in 1972 in the Commonwealth of Pennsylvania as a partnership between the Eastern Pennsylvania Athletic Association (EPCC) and Western Pennsylvania Athletic Association (WPCC).
 The conference was established for two-year institutions.
 The Association ceased to exist in June 2012.
 Both the EPCC and the WPCC were separate entities functioning as athletic conferences, both with long-standing success and local notoriety.
 Both the EPCC and the WPCC governed themselves and functioned separately from one another however the EPCC champion and the WPCC champion face each other in a special post-season match to crown a PCAA champion each season within each sport.
 The PCAA offered competition in a total of six men's sports, six women's sports, and three co-ed team sports.

 The PCAA & The NJCAA

-Some PCAA members had a partnership with the National Junior College Athletic Association (NJCAA) which serves as a level of accountability for the EPCC and the WPCC.
-The PCAA has adopted many of its policies and regulations from the NJCAA.
-Although the PCAA is not an officially chartered conference of the NJCAA, several of the schools in both the EPCC and WPCC are member schools of the NJCAA and play in NJCAA sanctioned competition, especially in sports not offered by the PCAA.
-Many NJCAA schools compete in local/regional post-season tournaments within their conference (such as the EPCC and WPCC championship tournaments) and also compete in national post-season competition, just like most NCAA and NAIA schools do.
+Some PCAA members had a partnership with the National Junior College Athletic Association (NJCAA) which served as a level of accountability for the EPCC and the WPCC.
+The PCAA had adopted many of its policies and regulations from the NJCAA.
+Although the PCAA was not an officially chartered conference of the NJCAA, several of the schools in both the EPCC and WPCC were member schools of the NJCAA and played in NJCAA sanctioned competition, especially in sports not offered by the PCAA.
+Many NJCAA schools competed in local/regional post-season tournaments within their conference (such as the EPCC and WPCC championship tournaments) and also competed in national post-season competition, just like most NCAA and NAIA schools do.